COVID-19 advice when coming to our sites

-From Thursday 12 May 2022, inpatients in our hospitals will be able to have two visitors at their bedside.
-Visitors will not have to book a slot to visit, and visiting hours will be 2pm – 4pm and 6.30pm – 7.30pm.
+Inpatients in our hospitals are able to have two visitors at their bedside.
+Visitors do not have to book a slot to visit, and visiting hours are 2pm – 4pm and 6.30pm – 7.30pm.

 - A cloth face covering should cover your mouth and nose while allowing you to breathe comfortably.
 It can be as simple as a scarf or bandana that ties behind the head.

 - Wash your hands or use hand sanitiser before putting it on and after taking it off.
 Avoid touching your eyes, nose, or mouth at all times and store used face coverings in a plastic bag until you have an opportunity to wash them.